VISIT OUR ART STORE ▶

 Prepare the Paper and Base Glaze

-Like before, I start by glazing the upper front petal with clean water.
-This prepares the paper and helps the paint flow smoothly.
+As before, the artist begins by glazing the upper front wing with clean water.
+This prepares the surface and ensures smooth pigment flow.

 Paint the upper front wing